Plagiarism

 According to Ofsowitz, writers can make minor changes to the wording or punctuation of quoted material to fit their own sentences or grammatical needs, but these changes should be shown using brackets (Ofsowitz, 2011).

 So remember, if you copy, then copy exactly and show the reader that you copied the wording by using quotation marks (or indentation) and a citation.
-If you just use the information but paraphrase the material, then don’t use wording that is even close to the original, but remember to show a citation.
+But copy wording like that only sparingly because it doesn’t help you to learn how to write or think.
+If you just use the information by paraphrasing the material, then don’t use wording that is even close to the original, but remember to show a citation.